 Therapy options should be discussed in detail.
 Antiretroviral therapy, including at least the PACTG 076 ZDV regimen, should be initiated.
-In counseling, the woman should be informed that scheduled cesarean section is likely to reduce the risk of transmission to her infant.
+In counseling. the woman should be informed that scheduled cesarean delivery is likely to reduce the risk of transmission to her infant.
 She should also be informed of the increased risks to her of cesarean delivery, including increased rates of postoperative infection, anesthesia risks, and other surgical risks.
 If cesarean delivery is chosen, the procedure should be scheduled at 38 weeks of gestation, based on the best available clinical information.
-When scheduled cesarean section is performed, the woman should receive continuous intravenous ZDV infusion beginning 3 hours before surgery, and her infant should receive 6 weeks of ZDV therapy after birth.
+When scheduled cesarean delivery is performed, the woman should receive continuous intravenous ZDV infusion beginning 3 hours before surgery, and her infant should receive 6 weeks of ZDV therapy after birth.
 Options for continuing or initiating combination antiretroviral therapy after delivery should be discussed with the woman as soon as her viral load and lymphocyte subset results are available.

-Women in these circumstances are similar to women enrolled in the European randomized trial and those evaluated in the meta-analysis [158, 159].
-In both studies, the population not receiving antiretroviral therapy was shown to have a significant reduction in transmission with cesarean section done before labor or membrane rupture.
+Women in these circumstances are similar to women enrolled in the European randomized trial and those evaluated in the meta-analysis [165, 166].
+In both studies, the population not receiving antiretroviral therapy was shown to have a significant reduction in transmission with cesarean delivery done before labor or membrane rupture.
 HIV-1 RNA levels were not available in these studies.
-Without current therapy, the HIV-1 RNA level are unlikely to be <1,000 copies/mL.
+Without current therapy, HIV-1 RNA levels are unlikely to be < 1,000 copies/mL.
 Even if combination therapy were begun immediately, reduction in plasma HIV-1 RNA to undetectable levels usually takes several weeks, depending on the starting RNA level.
-ZDV monotherapy could be begun, with subsequent antiretroviral therapy decisions made after delivery based on the HIV-1 RNA level, CD4+ count, and the woman's preference regarding initiation of long-term combination therapy.
-Scheduled cesarean section and the three-part PACTG 076 ZDV regimen offer the best chance of preventing perinatal HIV-1 transmission in this setting.
+ZDV monotherapy could be started, with subsequent antiretroviral therapy decisions made after delivery based on the HIV-1 RNA level, CD4+ count, and the woman's preference regarding initiation of long-term combination therapy.
+Alternately, a highly active combination antiretroviral regimen could be initiated during pregnancy, with decisions regarding continuation postpartum based on HIV-1 RNA levels, CD4+ lymphocyte count, and patient preference.
+Scheduled cesarean delivery is likely to provide additional benefit in reducing risk of perinatal transmission of HIV-1 along with the three-part PACTG 076 ZDV regimen or highly active antiretroviral therapy, given initiation so late in pregnancy.